ropensci-review-tools/ropensci-review-tools/docs/roreviewapi/functions/serve_api.md

-# `serve_api`

-serve plumber API to report on packages
+# serve plumber API to report on packages

 ## Description

 The API exposes the single POST points of `report` to download software from the given URL and return a textual analysis of its structure and functionality.

 ## Usage